 Muriel won the Platinum Sales Volume Award at this year’s CHBA Awards of Excellence in Housing Awards and has been selling new homes in Edmonton for 20 years.
 Many of her clients are first time home buyers.

-Muriel also understands that for some new home buyers, the savings advantage may be clear cut.
-For anyone who does decide to wait, she offers important advice: do your homework to understand the potential tax implications.
+Muriel understands that for some new home buyers, the savings advantage may be clear cut.
+For anyone who is interested, she offers important advice: do your homework to understand the potential tax implications.

 “Everyone’s dream is to be a homeowner,” says McKay.

 McKay counsels new home buyers to save money for a down payment, rather than more borrowing, and more debt.
 Her advice:

 This way, you aren’t relying on the government.
 “The rules can change with the stroke of a pen,” says McKay.

 Crimson Cove Homes offer clients to build over a longer time, giving you a chance to save more money for your downpayment.
 They are many options and incentives for First Time Home Buyers, make sure to ask your Builder and Mortgage Broker so you have all the purchasing advantages.